karlh001/archiveguard/README.md

 ## What's next?

 AG is still actively developed.
 Now that the core function is stable, I am looking to add new features and possibility of GUI.
 Feedback is important to help direct the project.

-## Donate

-If you find it useful, please donate to help the development of this tool.

 ## Contact